bibledit/cloud/mbedtls/0readme.txt

 * Copy the current working version of mbedtls to folder mbedtls.old for fallback.
 * Download the source tarball and unpack it.
 * Copy the unpackaged source library/*.c to folder mbedtls in Bibledit.
+* Copy the unpackaged source library/*.h to folder mbedtls in Bibledit.
 * Copy the unpacked source include/mbedtls/*.h to folder mbedtls in Bibledit.
+* Copy the unpacked folder include/mbedtls/psa to the root folder in Bibledit (not to folder mbedtls).
 * Put all mbedtls/*.c in Bibledit into Makefile.am in Bibledit.

 Example code of SSL/TLS handshake, server, client, and so on, is in the source code of mbed TLS.